Governors seize spotlight amid states' coronavirus response - KVIA

 “At the end of the day, people turn to problem solvers when problems overwhelm us,” said Republican strategist John Weaver, who advised former Ohio Gov. John Kasich’s 2016 presidential campaign.
 “Wonkiness and geekiness and understanding the levers of government and how to get things done have a lot of appeal in a time like this.”

 Voters’ preference for action appears to be benefiting Democratic governors, who have been more likely to impose stay-at-home orders.
 Fifteen of 20 states under a stay-at-home order when the survey began, March 26, have a Democratic governor; 21 of 30 that did not have stay-home orders in place were led by a Republican governor.
 In states with an order in place, majorities in both parties praise the state response, with 67% of Democrats and 66% of Republicans saying they approve.
-But in states not yet under orders to stay home, including the District of Columbia, 65% of Republicans, but just 46% of Democrats, say they approve of the state’s job handling the outbreak.
+But in places that were not yet under orders to stay home, including the District of Columbia, 65% of Republicans, but just 46% of Democrats, say they approve of the handling of the outbreak.

 States with such orders at the time included California, Kentucky, New York, Washington, Wisconsin, Connecticut and more than a dozen others.

 To be sure, not all governors are finding the spotlight comfortable.
 Republican West Virginia Gov. Jim Justice has been criticized for his mixed messaging and sometimes confusing briefings.
 Florida Gov. Ron DeSantis, a Republican, has faced criticism for his reluctance to issue a stay-at-home order in his state of 21 million people.
 He relented this week.
-In Wisconsin, Gov. Tony Evers has faced fire from his own party for not delaying the state’s primary election scheduled for Tuesday.
-On Friday he asked lawmakers to convene in a special session to turn the primary into an all-mail election.
+In Wisconsin, Gov. Tony Evers has faced fire from his own party as he’s struggled with how to hold a primary election in a pandemic and faced criticism for not immediately delaying voting.

 Governors have watched their political stock slide for years.
-Although once viewed a proving ground for presidents, the governor’s mansion hasn’t been a springboard to the White House in recent years.
+Although once viewed as a proving ground for presidents, the governor’s mansion hasn’t been a springboard to the White House in recent years.
 Governors seeking the presidency were eclipsed by Barack Obama, first a U.S. senator, and celebrity businessman Donald Trump.
-Three current or former Democratic governors who ran for president this cycle dropped out well before voting due to lack of money and low polling.
+Three current or former Democratic governors who ran for president this cycle dropped out well before voting because of a lack of money and low polling.
 Former Vice President Joe Biden, also a former senator, emerged as the likely nominee.

 Meanwhile, media coverage of state government has shrunk as coverage of Washington has grown.

-In Kentucky, Gov. Andy Beshear’s “Afternoons with Andy” have turned the 42-year-old Democrat into a sudden heartthrob for some Kentuckians and appeared in memes as Captain Kirk, Mister Rogers and Kermit the Frog.
+In Kentucky, Gov. Andy Beshear’s “Afternoons with Andy” have turned the 42-year-old Democrat into a sudden heartthrob for some Kentuckians.
+He’s also appeared in memes as Captain Kirk, Mister Rogers and Kermit the Frog.
 In New York, the display of Cuomo’s softer side as he expresses worries about his mother and TV newsman brother have won him proclamations of love.
 Some New Yorkers are now openly wondering whether it’s too late for Cuomo to make a run for the Democratic presidential nomination.

 “Society won’t be the same for a long time after this, and that includes our politics,” Weaver said.
 “I think you’ll see a rise of governors at the top of everyone’s mind when we get to that point in four years, there’s no doubt about it.”